GeauxWeisbeck4/logseq-graph-instance-tpad/pages/WeisMind Issue One%3A Welcome to WeisMind.md

 -
 - # Introduction
 	- The time is 5:16 PM and there’s a 6 MPH wind that is adding a slight chill to this lovely 59-degree sprint day here in Durham, North Carolina.
 It is not quite a [blue bird](https://www.joe-kuhns.com/bluebird-days) type of day out, but there’s good enough visibility for the launch of this newsletter, finally.
 	- You might find it ridiculous that a totally unknown writer dude is treating the launch of his obscure newsletter like it is the launch of a Space X rocket that is worth enough money to end homelessness in the United States.
-This is surely going to piss some people off, but I'd be willing to bet that Jesus Christ would be more impressed with what you are reading right now than he would be standing next to an
+This is surely going to piss some people off, but I'd be willing to bet that Jesus Christ would be more impressed with what you are reading right now than he would be standing next to an egocentric billionaire launching
 -